adar2378/pin_code_fields/README.md

   /// Callback method to validate if text can be pasted.
 This is helpful when we need to validate text before pasting.
   /// e.g. validate if text is number.
 Default will be pasted as received. final bool Function(String text) beforeTextPaste;

+  /// Validator for the [TextFormField] final FormFieldValidator<String> validator;

+  /// enables auto validation for the [TextFormField]
+  /// Default is false
+  final bool autoValidate;

+  /// The vertical padding from the [PinCodeTextField] to the error text
+  /// Default is 16.
+  final double errorTextSpace;
 ```

 **PinTheme**